xyztavo/go-gym/README.md

 - [x] seed with routines
 - [x] frontend (100% done)
 - [x] seed with also shoulder exercises
-- [ ] dockerfile the shit outta this app
+- [x] dockerfile the shit outta this app
+- [ ] integrate with github action deployment